ScopeLift/umbra-protocol/frontend/README.md

 - Key pairs stored as : `"key-with-variables": "This is a %{varName}"`
 - Inside templates use, `{{ $t('key-with-variables'), { varName: JSVariableName }) }}`

-3. For links or another way for texts with html tags use `<i18n>` tags:
+3. For links or another way for texts with html tags using `<i18n>` tags:
 - Store key pairs like:
-`"return-to-home": "You may now return {UnusedButReadableName} to send or receive funds"`, `"return-home": "home"`
+`"return-to-home": "You may now return {0} to send or receive funds"`, `"return-home": "home"`
 - Links:
 ```